 The Minimum: Two Discs

 For pull practice and field drills later in this book, you will want six to eight discs so you can throw them all in a row before collecting.
-But for now, two gets you started.
+You don't need this many, but when practicing the pull, you get more in sync after the 3rd or 4th disc and lock in much better.
+Amazon has deals where 5 discs will cost $40.
+Bring 5 discs and throw each one, one at a time, as freaking far as you can!

 The Ideal Kit: Five Discs